project8/psyllid/documentation/getting_started.rst

 Introduction
 -------------

-Psyllid is a data acquisition package developed by the Project 9 collaboration and it's purpose is to receive UDP packets via a port, unpack and analyze them in real-time and write data to egg-files_ using Monarch_.
+Psyllid is a data acquisition package developed by the Project 8 collaboration and it's purpose is to receive UDP packets via a port, unpack and analyze them in real-time and write data to egg-files_ using Monarch_.

-Currently, the Project 8 experiment uses a ROACH2_ board to continuesly digitize and packetize a mixed down RF-signal (for more details on the packet structure and content see RoachPackets_).
-The ROACH2 streams UDP packets at a rate of 24kHz via 3 channels to a server.
-In order to keep up with an incoming packet rate of 24kHz, Psyllid is written multi-threaded and the packet processing and data analysis is done in parallel by various nodes_.
+Currently, the Project 8 experiment uses a ROACH2_ board to continuosly digitize and packetize a mixed down RF-signal (for more details on the packet structure and content see RoachPackets_).
+The ROACH2 streams UDP packets at a rate of 24kHz via 3 10GBe connections to a server.
+In order to keep up with such a high rate of incoming packets, Psyllid is written multi-threaded and the packet processing and data analysis is done in parallel by various nodes_.
-By running psyllid with different node-condigurations, psyllid can be used to serve different purposes.
-It can for example continously write the entire incoming data to files or examine the packet content and decide based on some pre-defined criteria whether or not to write out the conten.
+By running psyllid with different `node configurations`_, psyllid can be used to serve different purposes.
+It can for example continously write the entire incoming data to files or examine the packet content and decide based on some pre-defined criteria whether or not to write out the content.